 Global stock market sectors in 2019: Real Estate

 We often hear that the property or real estate market is in a bad shape.
 The iShares Global Real Estate ETF (CGR) chart tells us a very different story.
 Price has been in a consolidation for almost 4 years since Dec 2014.
 However, the global real estate stock market sector is poised to launch yet another attack towards major resistance (see purple rectangle).
 A break above this major resistance spells the continuation of the previous uptrend.
 However, another rejection means more sideways trading for a couple more months at a minimum.
 Unless price breaks down below the purple rectangle there is no reason whatsoever to be concerned.
+Check Lead Propeller for real estate investment hacks.

 The article is educational in nature, it should not be construed as a solicitation to invest or trade the underlying ETF mentioned in the article.